Yoga is all the rage for people of any age, but the younger yogis seem to be intimidating everyone with their need to show off how flexible they are.

 How To: Lie down flat on your back.
 Spread your arms out away from the torso, turn the palms face up and relax your shoulders away from the ears.

 Separate the legs so the heels work their way to the inside corners of your mat.
 Close your eyes, relax your jaw, and slow your breath down.
 Relax!

-For more beginner yoga poses, check out Beachbody’s video series 3 Week Yoga Retreat where four yoga experts guide you through the foundations of yoga.
+For more beginner yoga poses, check out 3 Week Yoga Retreat on BODi, in which four yoga experts guide you through the foundations of yoga.

 All photos by Lulu Lam.